danbev/inf-wasi/README.md

-## llm-wasi
+## inf-wasi
-This is Web Component Module componet for LLM inference.
+This is Web Component Module componet for LLM inference (inf).

 ### Background
 I've been focused on finding a use case for AI in Trusification but I think we